Dean: David Dynak

 Web site: http://cam.ucdenver.edu/advising

 The college’s Office of Advising and Student Services is the main information center for CAM.
-Advisors assist students in tracking their academic progress, discussing remaining requirements and course sequencing, and in offering appropriate referrals to faculty and other university programs (e.g., Career Center).
+Advisors assist students in tracking their academic progress, discussing remaining requirements and course sequencing, and it offers appropriate referrals to faculty and other university programs (e.g., Career Center).
 The office also coordinates student notifications (e.g., Dean’s List, probation/suspension, scholarship opportunities) and college academic events (e.g., Open House, commencement, orientation) as well as maintaining advising-related materials.
-Academic advising is a service provided to students; students are ultimately responsible for their own academic progress.
+Academic advising is a service provided to students; students are ultimately responsible for their academic progress.

 All new freshmen are encouraged to attend new student orientation where they will:

 - Learn about the university

 - Attend the CAM session to discuss academic programs and services and career opportunities in the creative industries

 Information about new student orientation will be mailed to students and is available by calling 303-352-3520.
 Students are encouraged to register for the earliest orientation they are able to attend.